 The Statements of Compliance with the Hong Kong Convention (SoCs) are issued on a business-to-business basis.
 Yard owners have contracted classification societies – acting as private consultants and not as recognized organisations on behalf of States – to assess the prospect of compliance with the Hong Kong Convention requirements.

 The first company to issue a SoC to a beaching yard was the Japanese classification society ClassNK.
 The first beaching yards that received SoCs were Priya Blue, Kalthia, Leela and Shree Ram, which are all located on the Indian beach of Alang-Sosiya and are respectively linked to the main cash buyers Best Oasis, Wirana, GMS and NKD.
 From four yards in Alang-Sosiya receiving a SoC with the Hong Kong Convention in 2015, there are now reportedly more than 80 yards that have one.
-These Socs have been handed out by ClassNK, Italian classification society RINA and the Indian Register of Shipping.
+These Socs have been handed out by ClassNK, Lloyd's Register (LR), Italian classification society RINA and the Indian Register of Shipping (IRS).
 The industry push to make Indian beaching seem “green” has been promoted through the proliferated hand-outs of these certificates.
 As the Hong Kong Convention has not entered into force yet, it is important to note that none of the classification societies have been mandated to act as a recognised organisation by the Indian State.
-Italian RINA has been the first and, so far, the only classification society to certify a yard on the Bangladeshi beach of Chattogram.
+Italian RINA and Japanese ClassNK are the only classification societies that certified a yard on the Bangladeshi beach of Chattogram.